kjdemers/kjdemers/README.md

 📚 B.S. in Nursing @ Miami University, Oxford.

-⚕️ Currently, I come from a clinical background and am interested in the intersectionality of coding and healthcare technology.
+⚕️ As I work in clinical research, I continue to explore the creation of side projects and dive into the startup world on nights and weekends.

 ### ⚙️ Projects: